Tom Pentefountas: Career

 Pentefountas is a criminal lawyer by trade.
 From 1996 to 2011, he was with the firm Silver Sandiford and represented clients in Quebec, Ontario, New Brunswick and Nova Scotia.

-He hosted for two years a radio show on CKDG-FM Montreal, providing his expertise on human rights, criminal law and the Canadian Charter of Rights and Freedoms.
-He was also a regular contributor to the “Gang of Four” on CJAD Montreal.
+For two years, he hosted a radio show on CKDG-FM Montreal, providing his expertise on human rights, criminal law and the Canadian Charter of Rights and Freedoms.
+He was also a regular contributor to the "Gang of Four" on CJAD Montreal.

 Pentefountas is a member of the Montreal Hellenic Board of Trade since 1998, serving as Vice-President from 2005 to 2007, and of the American Hellenic Educational Progressive Association since 2007.

 Pentefountas ran in the Québec provincial by-election on September 20, 2004 in Nelligan for Action démocratique du Québec where he gathered 6.99% of the votes, reaching 4th place.

 He was elected President of Action démocratique du Québec in September 2007 and resigned in December 2008 following disastrous results for the party in the provincial election, citing other priorities in life and his wish to return to law practice.
 During that tenure he ran in the 2008 Quebec general election in Fabre where he gathered 11.93% of the votes, reaching 3rd place.

 Pentefountas' appointment as Vice-Chairman of Broadcasting of the CRTC in April 2011 was criticized by the NDP because he lacked broadcasting experience, a requirement for the job, and was a friend of Stephen Harper's spokesman Dimitri Soudas.
-He resigned his position in November 2015 ahead of the end if his five-year term.
+He resigned his position in November 2015 ahead of the end of his five-year term.